fabric/fabric/sites/www/faq.rst

 ===============================================================

 ..
-FIXME: change links to API
+TODO: change links to API

 While Fabric can be used for many shell-script-like tasks, there's a slightly unintuitive catch: each `~fabric.operations.run` or `~fabric.operations.sudo`